Blue9/ece3400-team20/Labs/FinalRobotSummary.md

-# Final Robot Design Review:
+# Final Robot Design Lab Review:

 Our final robot was a culmination of all of the previous labs and milestones on this site.
 The purpose of building this robot was to compete in a maze mapping competition in which we earn points for following white lines in the maze, detecting and avoiding walls in it, performing image processing in order to identify objects around it (i.e treasures), and then transmitting information about what the maze looks like to a base-station located several feet away.
 We summarize how our previous work led to our final robot system as follows: